 Outward Bound’s Intercept courses are not appropriate for those with histories of chemical dependency, violent behaviors or some psychiatric conditions.

-How are parents/guardians involved in the Intercept program and who should attend the Family Seminar at the end of the course?
+How are parents/guardians involved in the Intercept program?
+Who should attend the Family Seminar at the end of the course?

-A 3-day Family Conference is held at the end of every Intercept course.
-Most conferences happen in El Paso, TX; Duluth, MN or Ely, MN, while some are held over the phone.
-Outward Bound strongly encourages all parents or guardians who live with the student to attend the Family Conference, but only one parent/guardian is required to attend.
+A 3-day Family Seminar is held at the end of every Intercept course.
+Most seminars happen in El Paso, TX; Duluth, MN or Ely, MN, while some are held over the phone.
+While Outward Bound strongly encourages all parents or guardians who live with the student to attend the Family Seminar, only one parent/guardian is required to attend.

-During the first day of the Family Conference, parents participate in lectures, interactive lessons and activities, and in-depth conversations with one of their child’s Outward Bound Instructors.
-The purpose of the first day is to equip parents with a better understanding of their child’s Outward Bound experience, where he/she struggled and thrived, what progress he/she made, and how he/she may struggle after transitioning home.
-By the end of the day parents will have also learned the same communication and decision making lessons that the Instructor’s taught their child during the expedition, giving families a common vocabulary to use the following day.
+During the first day of the Family Seminar, parents participate in lectures, interactive lessons and activities, and in-depth conversations with one of their child’s Outward Bound Instructors.
+The purpose of the first day is to equip parents with a better understanding of their child’s Outward Bound experience, where he/she struggled and thrived, what progress s/he made, and how s/he may struggle after transitioning home.
+By the end of the day, parents will have also learned the same communication and decision making lessons that the Instructor’s taught their child during the expedition, giving families a common vocabulary to use the following day.

-Students do not participate in the first day of the conference but everyone reunites in the morning on the second day.
-The student group gives a short presentation about their experience and families participate in some activities together before students prepare and share an expedition style lunch with their parents.
+Students do not participate in the first day of the seminar but everyone reunites in the morning on the second day.
+The student group gives a short presentation about their experience and families participate in some activities together.
+Students then prepare and share an expedition style lunch with their parents.
 Individual family conferences are scheduled throughout the afternoon and each family sits down to have a conversation facilitated by one of their Instructors.
 Families reconnect and make a plan for the student’s transition home.

 What can we expect upon completion of our Intercept course?